jiajunhang/jiajunhang.github.io/index.md

 Hello, my name is Jia Jun and I enjoy building things to solve practical, real-world problems.

-My interest in programming started back in early high school days when my friend and I stumbled upon a forum called `leetcoders.org` (yes, leetcoders, not leetcode!) where we discovered a community of online wizards who were able to build programs that could lock you out of your MSN and Facebook accounts with just your email address (read: brute force, back then there weren't things like CAPTCHA to prevent such attacks).
+My interest in programming started back in early high school days when my friend and I stumbled upon a forum called `leetcoders.org` (yes, leetcoders, not leetcode!) where we discovered a community of online wizards who were able to build programs that could lock you out of your MSN and Facebook accounts with just your email address.
+It was simply brute forcing the login with an obviously incorrect password.
+Later, as I grew up and think back on this experience, I then understood the reason why the annoying CAPTCHA exists.

 Today, I enjoy learning about the complexities and thought process behind the systems and applications that appear to be simple - things that we often take for granted to simply "just work".

-These days, my main focus is on building and maintaining the Risk Platform that safeguards our user assets at Binance.
+Developing an understanding of why things are the way they are and then finally figuring out the best way to solve a problem is what drives me and keeps engineering exciting for me.